Waiting Period for a US Spousal Visa to Process

 It is through consular processing that your spouse can become a permanent resident after your Petition for Alien Relative is approved.
 This is the process through which an immigrant outside the U.S. is issued a visa based on an approved Petition for Alien Relative.
 Consular processing is also available to eligible relatives living abroad when the option to adjust status inside the U.S. is not possible.

 If the terms and concepts of family sponsorship sound unfamiliar to you, we are happy to help.
-We can specifically address your concern if you contact us using the form on the right.
+We can specifically address your concerns if you contact us using the form on the top right of this page.